Nexus Dynamics

 Dr. Helena Voss

-CEO, Chair of the Convergence CouncilHelena Voss has led Nexus Dynamics since 2162—twenty-two years of unbroken tenure through corporate wars, economic collapses, and three assassination attempts.
-She projects the calm certainty of someone who has already calculated every outcome.
+She has led Nexus since 2162.
+Twenty-two unbroken years through corporate wars, economic collapses, and three assassination attempts.
+She projects the calm certainty of someone who has already calculated every outcome โ which, for reasons most of the Sprawl doesn't know, is functionally accurate.

 - Never raises her voice.
 The quieter she speaks, the more dangerous the situation.